High Contrast Mode:

 Water Heater Winter Maintenance

 Insulation works to protect your walls, roof and hot water heater.
 As part of your home winter maintenance, then consider water heater insulation.
-In particular, check the insulation (or r-value) of older tanks, which should be at least 24.
-If the r-value is lower, proper insulation could reduce standby heat loss by 25-45%.
+In particular, check the insulation (or R-value) of older tanks, which should be at least 24.
+If the R-value is lower, proper insulation could reduce standby heat loss by 25-45%.
 As a result, you may save between 7-16% in water heating costs.

-If you are unsure of your water heater r-value, then the Department of Energy provides a few inspection tips.
+If you are unsure of your water heater R-value, then the Department of Energy provides a few inspection tips.

 • Check with your utility company because some offer water heater insulating blankets at low prices or rebates.
 Some utilities even install these at a low or no cost.